Bloomberg Philanthropies Awards for Global Tobacco Control

 To address this prevalent issue, the Bloomberg Initiative to Reduce Tobacco Use works with partners to help cities and countries pass and implement MPOWER policies, measures proven to reduce use and protect people from harm.

-At the 2025 World Conference on Tobacco Control (formerly known as the World Conference on Tobacco or Health) in Dublin on June 23, 2025, the winners of the 2025 Bloomberg Philanthropies Awards for Global Tobacco Control will be announced.
+At the 2025 World Conference on Tobacco Control (formerly known as the World Conference on Tobacco or Health) in Dublin, the winners of the 2025 Bloomberg Philanthropies Awards for Global Tobacco Control were announced.
 The awards, first hosted in 2009 at the World Health Conference on Tobacco or Health in Mumbai, celebrate the significant strides governments and non-governmental organizations have made in adopting and implementing best-practice tobacco control policies.

-R: Ministry of Health, Ministry of Treasury Argentina, and FIC (joint award)
+E: Ministry of Health, Mexico and Salud Justa Mx (joint award)

 Contact